Guides

 For example, those who identify as male typically prefer ‘he’ and ‘him’.
 People identifying as female often prefer ‘she’ and ‘her’, while those who don’t identify as either may prefer ‘they’ and ‘them’.

-As a rule, asking someone to share their pronouns before addressing them is often courteous.
+As a rule, asking someone to share their pronouns before addressing them is courteous.
 Having pronouns in email signatures sets comfortable boundaries at the start of the relationship.

 Why should you include gender pronouns in email signatures?